WHO WE ARE:

 The Leatherdale International Polar Bear Conservation Centre is a state-of-the-art polar bear rescue and transition facility and is the hub of the Zoo’s research and conservation initiatives.
 The only one of its kind in North America, the Centre is the first home within the Assiniboine Park Zoo for rescued polar bears.
 Here, polar bears are given the highest standard of care as they adjust and transition to their new home.

 After new polar bears get used to increasing exposure to people they will eventually move over to the Zoo’s international award-winning Journey to Churchill exhibit where they will join other polar bears rescued from the north.
 Here, these bears act as ambassadors for their species, helping to educate visitors about life in the north and climate change issues.
 It is our hope that by seeing and learning from these bears, people will be inspired to make changes in their own lives that can have positive effects on climate change and wildlife conservation.

-SUPPORT THE POLAR BEAR RESCUE TEAM:
+SUPPORT THE POLAR BEAR RESCUE & CARE TEAM:

 We believe polar bears should be saved whenever possible.
 Without the guidance and protection of their mother, polar bear cubs will not survive on their own.
 In fact, surviving to adulthood for any polar bear is becoming increasingly rare.
 With polar ice continuing to rapidly decline, fewer polar bears are surviving to adulthood.
 We’re only one big environmental disaster away from polar bears becoming extinct.